Washington State Department of Transportation: Administration

 WSDOT divides the state into six regions: the Olympic, Northwest, Southwest, North Central, South Central, and Eastern.
 The Northwest Region is subdivided into three more regions, which are King County, Snohomish County, and Baker (Whatcom, Skagit, Island, and San Juan counties).

 WSDOT is overseen by the Governor of Washington.
 The governor appoints a Secretary of Transportation who is confirmed by the state legislature.
 The last Secretary of Transportation was Lynn Peterson, who served until February 5, 2016, when her appointment under Governor Jay Inslee was rejected by the Washington State Senate during the confirmation process.
 Deputy Secretary of Transportation Roger Millar was appointed as Acting Secretary of Transportation by Governor Inslee on February 10, 2016.

+Operations

+WSDOT has approximately 1,500 positions for winter operations, which includes snow plow crews for the major mountain passes crossed by state highways.
+In the Snoqualmie Pass area, the agency has avalanche control crews that use an M60 tank, howitzers, and a mechanical tram carrying explosives to clear snow buildup before it endangers the highway.

 Ferries

 WSDOT manages the official ferry service in Washington.
 WSDOT's ferry service, called Washington State Ferries, is the largest in the United States and third largest in the world.
 Ferries had been in the Puget Sound since the 1950s.
 There are 10 routes and 22 ferries currently operating.